 In addition to her bestselling books, Orenstein writes for New York Times Magazine, comments for NPR and was recognized by the Columbia Journalism Review as among its “40 women who changed the media business in the past 40 years.”

-In 2016, responding to popular demand (and a viral Facebook campaign), Tómasdóttir ran for president of Iceland.
-A woman in a man's race.
-Polls initially put Tómasdóttir as an outsider, predicting 1 percent of the vote.
-A few weeks later, against all odds, Tómasdóttir came in second supported by 28 percent of Icelanders.
+Tómasdóttir cofounded Audur Capital, one of few financial companies in Iceland to survive the financial meltdown in 2007.
+In 2016, responding to popular demand, she ran for president of Iceland.
+She was an unlikely candidate, with polls predicting one percent of the vote only 45 days before the election.
+A few weeks later, against all odds, she came in second, supported by 28 percent of Icelanders.

 Nancy Pelosi is the Democratic Leader of the U.S. House of Representatives for the 114th Congress.
 From 2007 to 2011, Pelosi served as Speaker of the House, the first woman to do so in American history.
 As the Democratic Leader, Pelosi is fighting for bigger paychecks and better infrastructure for America’s middle class families.
 In 2013, she was inducted into the National Women’s Hall of Fame at a ceremony in Seneca Falls, the birthplace of the American women’s rights movement.